 Spring Intensives revolve around the interests of students with faculty direction during the last eight days of school in June.
 Activities may be based in the Twin Cities, a music or art intensive with some time here and some on the road, or a backpacking or bicycle trip where students are gone the entire time.
 Working together as a group here or on the road will strengthen the community that has been forming all year long.
 Juniors are welcome to suggest topics for these experiences.

 Course Offerings: Core classes, English, math, science and history, will be taken by all students.
 Each of the core classes are offered by grade level as they often cover a two-year curriculum.

 Core Classes include IB English, Science (IB Environmental Systems of Society), History and math.
 Math classes offered: Algebra II, Math Studies (IB), IB Math I and IB Math II.
 11th Grade History is IB History of the America’s; 12th grade history is IB 20th Century History.

 Students also choose at least 2 electives.
 IB courses might be a one or two year course depending on their level.

 Each morning for the first 15 minutes of the day.
 Students meet in small groups with their advisor.
 They have the same advisor for both years in A3.
-For the rest of the morning, Adolescent 3 students attend two electives, often including Spanish and/or art or music.
+For the first two hours of the morning, Adolescent 3 students attend two electives, often including Spanish and/or art or music.
 At 10:40, students begin core classes with their schedule largely developing their own weekly schedule.
-Each Monday, students sign up for their required core classes offered from 9:45 am to 3 pm with lunch between 12:40 and 1:05 pm.
+Each week, students sign up for their required core classes offered from 9:45 am to 3 pm with lunch between 12:40 and 1:05 pm.
 During this time, they will either be in a class or in independent work time.
-If a student needs some extra help, has a group class project or wants an extended time period to work on a paper, they can arrange their schedule to have time to do it during the morning.
-After a 25 minute lunch, students have two electives.
+If a student needs some extra help, has a group class project or wants an extended time period to work on a paper, they can arrange their schedule to have time to do it during this time.

 Creativity, Action and Service (CAS)